Totteridge: Geography and landmarks

 St. Andrew's Church stands on the ancient circle site, with a chapel known to have been located here from 1250.
 The rounded boundaries of the churchyard imply an underlying mote and ancient meeting place.
 The ancient yew tree in the churchyard is about 2,000 years old (as estimated by Kew Gardens experts) and is the oldest tree in London (also included in the book 100 Greatest Trees of London).
 The Tithe Barn and the adjacent animal pound (for lost and strayed livestock), now both part of the Pound House (built in 1907 by prominent Arts & Crafts architect J L Williams), date from the 17th and 16th centuries respectively.
 In 1790–1791, during the church renovation, all church services were conducted in the Tithe Barn.
 The West End House barn and Laurel Farm barn were built in the 17th century, and have now been converted into private houses.
 Timber-framed buildings from the Tudor era also include Willow House and Rose Cottage.

 Several important local houses were demolished by developers between the two World Wars, including Copped Hall and Poynters Hall.

-Totteridge has many spacious detached properties in a green setting that are highly valued; some of them are among the most expensive houses in London.
-Its past and present residents have included the rich and famous, including Arsène Wenger, Frankie Vaughan, Des O'Connor, Cliff Richard, Mickie Most, Hank Marvin, David Dein, Mike Ashley, Bruce Forsyth, David Ginola, Lord Levy and other dignitaries.
+Totteridge has many spacious detached properties in a green setting; some of them are among the most expensive houses in London.
+Its past and present residents have included Arsène Wenger, Frankie Vaughan, Des O'Connor, Cliff Richard, Mickie Most, Hank Marvin, David Dein, Mike Ashley, Bruce Forsyth, David Ginola, and Lord Levy.
 More modest housing, much of it semi-detached, predominates at the eastern end of Totteridge.